 Ultimate Austin Guide for Out-of-Towners

 Welcome to Austin, Texas!
-We’re the live music capital of the world, home to the largest bat colony in North America, the only city in Texas with a nude beach AND the only city in the world to still operate moon towers.
-If you find yourself either planning or attending an event in Austin — there’s a lot to know about us!
-To help make your visit the best it can be, we’ve compiled our team’s favorite coffee shops, restaurants, and bars for quick reference for any visitors!
+We’re the “live music capital of the world”, home to the largest bat colony in North America, the only city in Texas with a nude beach AND the only city in the world to still operate moontowers (google it!).
+If you find yourself either planning or attending an event in Austin, there’s a lot to know about us!
+To help make your visit the best it can be, we’ve compiled our team’s favorite coffee shops, restaurants, and bars as a quick reference for any visitors!

 Starbucks, who?
-When you’re in Austin — do as the Austinites do and drink way too many oat milk lattes for one day.
+When you’re in Austin, do as the Austinites do and drink way too many oat milk lattes for one day.
 Seriously, there are no shortage of local coffee shops in the Austin area and it’s seriously hard to rank them.
-So, we posed two different questions to our team [since we’re all connoisseurs] and are sharing the results below!
+So, we posed two different questions to our team and are sharing the results below!

 Favorite coffee shop to get work done or read a book?

-- Café Créme has good food and an easy printer system too if you need to print something.
+- Café Créme has limited menu but good food and an easy printer system too if you need to print something!
+(South East)

 Favorite coffee shop to meet a friend or client?

 - The Halcyon location in Mueller (Central North)